CodeReclaimers/neat-python/docs/module_summaries.rst

     Returns True if the hostname points to the localhost (including shares addresses), otherwise False.

     :param str hostname: The hostname to be checked; will be put through `socket.getfqdn`.
-    :param int port: The optional port for `socket` functions requiring one.
+    :param port: The optional port for `socket` functions requiring one.
 Defaults to 22, the ssh port.
+    :type port: :pytypes:`int <typesnumeric>`
     :return: Whether the hostname appears to be equivalent to that of the localhost.
-    :rtype: bool
+    :rtype: :pytypes:`bool <typesnumeric>`

   .. py:function:: chunked(data, chunksize)